-The German Shepherd is the most recognized police and protection service dog in the world.
-They are ranked by the American Kennel Club (AKC) as the 2nd most popular dog breed in America.
-He was once a traditional herding dog bred in Germany.
-But soon, people came to realize that his utmost loyalty and adoration of his master, intelligence, tenacity, strength and courageousness, meant that he was fantastic at protecting us humans.
+The purebred German Shepherd is the most recognized police and protection service dog in the world.
+They are ranked by the American Kennel Club (AKC) as the 4th most popular dog breed in America for 2022.
+They were once traditional herding dogs bred in Germany.
+But soon, people came to realize that his utmost loyalty and adoration of his master, intelligence, tenacity, strength, and courageousness meant that he was fantastic at protecting us humans.

 Size & Appearance

 The Shepnees could look like an equal split of both of his parents.
 They may also look much like one over the other or anywhere in between.
 Even puppies within the same litter can look wildly different from one another.
 He is muscular in stature, and his tail is thick and long.
 The Germanees has a longer muzzle with the potential for droopy jowls, and his ears are enormous.

 The German Sheperd Great Pyrenees mixes are, without a doubt, large dogs. they likely measure anywhere between 24 and 30 inches tall, from paw to shoulder, and weigh upwards of 70 pounds.
 Considering his Pyrenees parent can weigh more than 150 pounds, you need to prepare for a giant dog who needs everything in huge size.

 His coat is influenced by his German parent’s coat.
 He may be short-haired or long-haired, but thanks to the Pyrenees coat, you can be sure it won’t be very short.

 As both of the Shepnees’ parents come from cold climates, you can be certain that his double coat is thick and dense.
 He sheds moderately throughout the year, as well as experiencing a complete blowout during shedding seasons.
 His coat may even be water/snow resistant if it takes after his Pyrenees parent’s coat.

 He could take the classic black and rust colors of his German parent, or he could take the solid white or cream color of the Pyrenees parent or a mixture of both.